pisceskkk/JavaGeneratingModel/README.md

          */
         //Generate pojo to path
         //getModel.generatePojo(path);
-        //Generate pojo to path and add package information "package com.ren.model" in pojo
+        //Generate pojo to path and add package information "package com.example.model" in pojo
-        //getModel.generatePojo(path, "com.ren.model");
+        //getModel.generatePojo(path, "com.example.model");
         //Generate Bean to path
         //getModel.generateBean(path);
-        //Generate a bean to the path and add the package information "package com.ren.bean" to the bean.
+        //Generate a bean to the path and add the package information "package com.example.bean" to the bean.
-        //getModel.generateBean(path, "com.ren.bean");
+        //getModel.generateBean(path, "com.example.bean");
 </pre>

+### TODO
+- [] get arguments from commandline
+- [] release